Design

 dyff-api

-A web API built around dyff-operator functionality.
-Components include an API server, message broker, database, and various internal services that coordinate platform operations.
-An orchestrator service creates and manages Dyff k8s resources via the k8s API in response to Dyff API actions, and the Dyff Operator in turn does the actual work in response to these k8s resources.
+A full-featured cloud platform built around dyff-operator functionality.
+It provides a JSON API, security functions, data management and backups, etc. Components include an API server, message broker, database, and various internal services that coordinate platform operations.
+A dyff-orchestrator service creates and manages Dyff k8s resources via the k8s API in response to Dyff API actions, and the Dyff Operator in turn does the actual work in response to these k8s resources.

 Service diagram